soma00333/profile/docs/behavioral_questions.md

         <ul>
           <li><strong>Project Context (EN2):</strong> At enechain, our goal was to improve local development speed for microservices.
 We chose Telepresence because it allows developers to run a single service locally while connecting to dependencies in a remote Kubernetes cluster.
 This dramatically speeds up the develop-test-debug cycle.
 We deployed it via its official Helm chart.</li>
           <li><strong>The Challenge:</strong> While Telepresence offered the expected significant boost in development agility, its standard Helm chart did not meet our strict Kubernetes security requirements out-of-the-box.
 This presented a clear conflict: leverage the new development speed or ensure security compliance.</li>
           <li><strong>My Action & Resolution:</strong> I decided to harness the development benefits of Telepresence.
-To address the security concerns, I customized the official Helm chart by applying the necessary security patches.</li>
+To address the security concerns, I converted the helm chart to kustomize and added the necessary security patches.</li>
           <li><strong>Outcome & Impact:</strong> This solution allowed us to achieve faster development cycles with Telepresence while maintaining our crucial security standards, successfully balancing agility with compliance.</li>
         </ul>
       </td>